100 Hours Under One Sky / PROJECT WEBSITE

 The website includes absolute-beginners’ stargazing advice to help anyone who isn’t sure where to start, with links to further information.
 It also takes the opportunity to gently point users toward local/regional astronomy events.

-We are applying for funding to extend the project to include Ireland in 2025 (collaborating with the Irish IAU OAO NOC) and to run associated community events, and then to grow internationally through collaboration with other NOCs.
 Our long-term vision is to connect everyone involved in 100 Hours within one worldwide community.
 Imagine a globe slowly lighting up with dots as people go outside and look up.

 Resources for Event organisers